 According to the National Safety Council, over 200,000 people are hurt in their toilet each year -- and those are only the individuals who report.
 When you think about all of the surfaces that are slippery, the scalding water, as well as the dangers associated with drowning and electric shock, the toilet is most likely the most dangerous area in your property.
-Most of the high price tagged flushing toilets do not guarantee for best performance, therefore, choose a power flushing system which fulfills the need of your own bathroom.
+Most of the high price tagged flushing toilets do not guarantee for best performance, therefore, choose a power flushing toilet which fulfills the need of your own bathroom.

 You can not remove the risks entirely, but you can create your toilet safer.
 Follow the following tips from members of the National Kitchen and Bath Association (NKBA), the National Safety Council, and the Center for Injury Research and Policy.